BookishLang/Bookish/docs/statements/if.md

 }
 ```

-It's a very common way to make create conditional statements depending on a value that your app may expect to return.
+It's a very common way to create conditional statements depending on a value that your app may expect to return.
 However, you're also able to use `while` on Bookish.